TheOpenSI/CoSMIC/README.md

 ### Development

-The default LLMs for QA and query analyzer are "gpt-4o" while you can change them in [config.yaml](scripts/configs/config.yaml).
+The default LLMs for QA and query analyser are "gpt-4o" while one can change them in [config.yaml](scripts/configs/config.yaml).
 The full list of supported LLMs is provided in [LLM_MODEL_DICT](src/maps.py).

-- Basic usage demonstration:
+- We demonstrate the use of OpenSI-CoSMIC below.
     ```python
     # Quit by entering quit or exit.
     python demo.py
     ```

-- Alternatively, use the following development instructions:
+- Alternatively, one can use the following development instruction.
     ```python
     from src.opensi_cosmic import OpenSICoSMIC
     from utils.log_tool import set_color